 Dry roast kadai spices on low flame stirring constantly to prevent burning the spices.

-Adjust the spices to suit your preferred taste.
+Adjust the spices to suit your preferred taste and spice levels.

 Ensure to grind spices coarsely and not fine powder.

-Toss paneer gently and ensure not to break it.
+Toss the paneer gently and ensure not to break it.

 For Kadai Masala